Test Anxiety!

 Many students experience stress or anxiety before a test.
-In fact, research has proven that being a little nervousness before a test can actually optimize an individual’s performance.
-However, when the stress/anxiety becomes so excessive that it actually interferes with an individuals test performance, its referred to as test anxiety.
+In fact, research has proven that being a little nervous before a test can actually optimize an individual’s performance.
+However, when the stress/anxiety becomes so excessive that it actually interferes with an individual’s test performance, it’s referred to as test anxiety.

 Test anxiety is a psychological condition in which students experience extreme distress and anxiety during testing situations.
 While many students experience some degree of stress and anxiety before and during tests, test anxiety can actually impair learning and hurt an individual’s test performance.